coding-to-music/coding-to-music.github.io/docs/source/help.rst

 My current activites are creating and using content creation tools, using current cloud engineering building tools to create and operate a reliable content delivery pipeline, and being able to convey messages effectively.

-I first used the internet in the 1980's, for example we used rec.music.gdead to trade Greatful Dead show tapes when I was working as a co-op student doing situation awareness mapping while working at MITRE.
+I first used the internet in the 1980's, for example we used rec.music.gdead to trade Greatful Dead show tapes when I was working as a co-op student doing situational awareness mapping while working at MITRE.

 Connect - view - follow my activites
 ---------------------------------------------------

 Please visit my GitHub profile, I try to code every day https://github.com/coding-to-music

+My technical learnings and what I am doing I tend to document here: `How you can help </myGuides/How-you-can-help>`_

 I am active on `Twitter <https://twitter.com/ThomasConnors>`_, I post 50-100 times per day